lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 ```

 > [!NOTE]
-> Each run will generate a new Azure Compute Gallery and increase the processing time by around  45 minutes.
-If you don't comment the call to the [New-AzureComputeGallery](https://github.com/lavanack/PSAzureVirtualDesktop/wiki/New-AzureComputeGallery) function.
+> Each run will generate a new Azure Compute Gallery and increase the processing time by around  45 minutes if you don't comment the call to the [New-AzureComputeGallery](https://github.com/lavanack/PSAzureVirtualDesktop/wiki/New-AzureComputeGallery) function.

 > [!WARNING]